 To stretch savings, you need to invest and earn some kind of yield on your money.
-There are many ways to do this: the stock market, bonds, lending money to people, or buying real estate.
+There are many ways to do this: the stock market through a platform like Ally Invest, bonds, lending money to people, or buying real estate through Fundrise.
 It doesn’t really matter how you invest your money, as long as you take the time to learn how to invest, invest smart, and average a positive annual return.

 The math behind the concept is very easy.
 Mainstream experts say that workers should save 15% of their income for retirement.
 If you earn $50,000 per year straight out of college at 23 and retire at 65, you’ll end up with a little more than a million dollars in your retirement account, assuming you get a 5% annual rate of return.

 Jacob pushes the math to its logical conclusion.
 If it takes saving 15% for the 42 years between graduation and retirement to pay for your post-retirement expenses, you can shorten the amount of time it takes to build that retirement nest egg by cutting expenses and raising your savings rate.

 If you earn $50,000 out of college and save 85% of your income instead of the standard 15%, you may end up with a big enough nest egg to retire before 30.

 Again, assuming a 5% annual rate of return, the nest egg will be worth about $289,000 in six years.
 While this isn’t quite a million dollars, it is enough to sustain the your lifestyle as a retiree.
 Because you’ve lowered expenses to 20% of income ($50,000 multiplied by 0.2 equals $10,000 per year), you need substantially less money to afford retirement, and this nest egg should last for the rest of your life.